Paratransit Services for Permanently and Temporarily Disabled Persons

 Visitor’s Requests for Paratransit Service will be honored, with proof of eligibility from another paratransit provider or with documentation of the passenger’s disability from a medical professional, for a total of 21days within 1 year from the date of the first ride.
 The visitor must submit an application to Razorback Transit for service beyond these 21 days of service.

-The visitor can present, if the individuals disability is not apparent, proof of the disability (e.g., a letter from a doctor or rehabilitation professional ) and if required by the local provider, proof of visitor status (i.e., proof of residence somewhere else).
-Once the documentation is presented and is satisfactory, the local provider will make service available on the basis of the individual’s statement that he or she is unable to use the fixed-route transit system, that is, the local provider cannot require functional testing.
+The visitor may also present, if the individuals disability is not apparent, proof of the disability (e.g., a letter from a doctor or rehabilitation professional ) and if required by the local provider, proof of visitor status (i.e., proof of residence somewhere else).
+Once the documentation is presented and is satisfactory, Razorback Transit will make service available on the basis of the individual’s statement that he or she is unable to use the fixed-route transit system.

 Granting visitor eligibility is a fairly simple and quick process enabling individuals to contact Razorback Transit to learn what is required and then be able to easily meet the requirements.
 This also means that upon receipt of any required documentation described above, Razorback Transit is to quickly enter necessary information into the database permitting visitors to place trip requests.